 AutoStyler examines two factors to determine whether the current diagram is eligible to be the defining diagram for an element being added to a diagram.
 The first is whether or not a non-descendant package owns the added element.
 In other words, when the added element is owned by an element that is not a child of the diagram's owner, it is defined elsewhere.
-An example of this is when a package other than the diagram's owning package owns the added class.
-The second is whether or not the added element has a hyperlink to a diagram, which indicates the defining diagram for the element.
+An example of this is when a package other than the diagram's owning package owns the added element has a hyperlink to a diagram, which indicates the defining diagram for the element.
 When an added element's hyperlink is not the current diagram, it is clearly defined elsewhere.